uF4No/solx-solc-benchs/README.md

 2. **View the dashboard:**
    - Open `dashboard/index.html` in your browser
-   - For local development, you can use any static file server:
-     ```bash
-     # Using Python 3
-     python3 -m http.server --directory dashboard/

-     # Using Node.js (after installing http-server)
-     npx http-server dashboard/
-     ```
-   - Visit `http://localhost:8000` (or the port shown in your terminal)

 3. **Understanding the results:**
    - Select your project from the dropdown menu